hai-vr/documentation/docs/products/animator-as-code/functions/base.md

 - `void WithUnit(AacFlUnit unit, Action<AacFlSettingKeyframes> action)`<br/>
 Start defining the keyframes with a lambda expression, expressing the unit.

+- `void WithAnimationCurve(AnimationCurve animationCurve)`<br/>
+Define the curve as the parameter.
+The duration is encoded inside the curve itself.

 ### Curve of type Color (AacFlSettingCurveColor)